- 3.1.1 Determinant

 For example the unit square in $\mathbb{R}^2$ is the subset of the plane $\mathbb{R}^2$ that consists of a square with vertices $(0,0)$, $(1,0)$, $(1,1)$, and $(0,1)$.

 The unit square is often called a region of the plane or a domain.
 In this case we want to restrict the domain of our linear transformation to only those vectors that lie in the unit square.
-If a vector is in standard position, the tip sits in the unit square, that is the vector $\mathbf{v}$ has standard coordinates so that
+A vector lies in the unit square when, in standard position, the tip sits in the unit square.
+The vector $\mathbf{v}$ has standard coordinates so that

 $$ \mathbf{v} = \begin{bmatrix} v_1 \\ v_2 \end{bmatrix},\ 0\le v_1\le 1,\ 0\le v_2\le 1 $$

-- a domain of discourse that specifies the types of numbers we are considering
+- a variable declaration, and optionally a formula or domain that specifies the numbers we are considering,

-- a vertical bar or colon to separate the domain from the rule
+- a vertical bar or colon separates the variable declaration from the predicate, and

-- a rule that the elements of the domain must satisfy to be members of the set.
+- a predicate the elements of the domain must satisfy to be members of the set.

 The following are equivalent: